zalyoung/gitlab-handbook/content/handbook/solutions-architects/demo-systems/_index.md

 For questions about what demo sample projects are available or peer assistance with troubleshooting your failed pipeline job, please ask in the `#demo-architect-partners` Slack channel.

-Please tag `@Jeff Martin` in one of the following Slack channels with any questions or requests related to infrastructure or access requests.
+Please tag `@Jeff Martin` or `@Logan Stucker` in one of the following Slack channels with any questions or requests related to infrastructure or access requests.

 - `#demo-systems` is for SA, CSM, and PSE team members with questions or needing technical assistance.
 No longer for training/workshop related posts.
-- `#demo-architect-partners` is for workshop-related discussions.
+- `#demo-architect-partners` is for workshop/lab/customer event related discussions.
 - `#demo-systems-ps-education` is for ILT/SPT/etc related discussions for Professional Services.
 - `#sandbox-cloud-questions` is for help and support with the [Sandbox Cloud](/handbook/company/infrastructure-standards/realms/sandbox/) (AWS Accounts and GCP Projects).